zsteinkamp/steinkamp.us/pages/posts/2005-10-13-the-story-of-marina.md

 One very quiet night in our cozy house I had a dream about our new baby.
 It was a quick dream -- very succinct.
 An old figure approached me on the bed from the other side of the room.
-[S]he said plainly <i>"you are going to have a daughter and you should name her Marina"</i>.
+[S]he said plainly _"you are going to have a daughter and you should name her Marina"_.
 This figure had visited me in dreams before, and has given good advice, so I took this very seriously.

 I woke up immediately and woke up Arti.
 I told her about this dream.
 She thought